 The U.S. Embassy Bratislava Public Affairs Section encourages applications from committed and organized civil-society organizations, think tanks, non-governmental organizations, and academic institutions.
-We seek proposals for geographically and demographically diverse audiences within Slovakia.
+We seek proposals that aim to reach geographically and demographically diverse audiences within Slovakia.

 Proposals should be submitted via the online grant application (see below), include a written narrative in English, and follow these guidelines:

 - Name of the organization, address, phone number, e-mail, website address, name and title of director (or person who is to sign the grant) and project coordinators, particularly those who will be involved in the project and budget specifics.

 - Title of Project and Description.The proposal should contain sufficient information so that anyone not familiar with the project would understand exactly what the applicant wants to do and what the project components are.
 Please do not exceed one page.

 - Project Objectives.Please provide clear objectives for what your project will achieve.
 What are the expected results and how they will be measured?
 Why do they matter?

 - Who is your target audience?Please provide numbers, age ranges, gender, geographic location, and other information to help us understand who will benefit from the proposed project.